• Skip to primary navigation

 Potatoes are incredibly versatile.
 Anything you might top a baked potato with can easily be added to this recipe.

-Cream Cheese: Add a few tablespoons of cream cheese to add that distinctive tangy flavor and a little extra creaminess to the mashed potatoes.
+Cream Cheese: Add a few tablespoons of cream cheese to add that distinctive tangy flavor and a little extra creaminess.

 Chives: Diced, fresh chives are a delicious alternative to green onions.